pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "On August 19, 2019, the group updated its decades-old definition of the purpose of a corporation, doing away with its bedrock principle that shareholder interests must be placed above all else.
 The statement, signed by nearly 200 chief executive officers from major U.S. corporations, makes a "fundamental commitment to all of our stakeholders," including customers, employees, suppliers and local communities."
 --Wikipedia, Business Roundtable

+"The Pygmalion effect is a psychological phenomenon in which high expectations lead to improved performance"
+--Wikipedia, a management trick that's even worked on me

 Always forgive your enemies--nothing annoys them so much.
 --Oscar Wilde